Keegan-Feero/PnET/setup.md

 4. To execute the compiled script, type `./executable` and press enter.
 You'll see the printed output of PnET in the terminal, and if you go to the **./PNET_C1/Result/Site** you'll see the generated **Output_monthly.csv**.

 #### Shell Navigation Crashcourse
-A shell allows us to access operating system services via command line tools.
+The shell allows us to access operating system services via command line tools.
 In Windows, we can use **PowerShell**.
 Another good option is [Git Bash](https://git-scm.com/downloads).
 Powershell can also be access from within VScode by clicking on the `Terminal` tab and then click `New terminal`.
-Here are some need to know commands: <br/>
+Here are some commands that are good to know: <br/>
 `pwd` **print working directy** <br/>
 `cd` **change directory** e.g.) `cd C:/Users/` will bring you from **C:/** to **C:/Users/** <br/>
 `cd ..` **change directory to parent directory.** e.g.) from **C:/Users** to **C:/** <br/>